 A different concern about inaccurate paycheck withholding affects kids whose only income is earned during the summer, but the same solution holds true.
 If their wages are low enough over a full year, they can fill out the W-4 to forego withholding entirely.
 If they did not have a tax liability in the previous year and do not expect to have a tax liability this year, they are exempt from withholding requirements.
 This could prevent them from needing to file a tax return at all to claim a refund of what they overpaid throughout the year.

 “Preparing a tax return is a good opportunity to review your overall financial picture and make plans for the year ahead.
 But if you’re a kid without a requirement to file a tax return or pay taxes, you don’t want to be in a situation where you have to wait until tax season to get a refund of your money,” said Perlman.

 For kids who are babysitting, lawn mowing, pet sitting or doing something else to make money on their own, there’s no W-4 to fill out.
 They’re the business owners with the responsibility to make quarterly estimated tax payments to the IRS if they have an income tax or self-employment tax liability.

 W-4 tax form help available with free online tools, tax pro appointments

-Anyone starting a new job this summer, or anyone looking to update their W-4 with an existing employer, can use a free online W-4 calculator to estimate their refund or balance due based on changes to the W-4.
-Or, Perlman recommends they visit a tax professional to talk about their specific situation.
+Perlman recommends anyone starting a part-time or temporary job, or anyone looking to update their W-4 with an existing employer, visit a tax professional to talk about their specific situation.